Security-Onion-Solutions/securityonion-docs/hardware.rst

 A heavy node runs all the sensor components AND Elastic components locally.
 This dramatically increases the hardware requirements.
 In this case, all indexed metadata and PCAP are retained locally.
 When a search is performed through Kibana, the manager node queries this node's Elasticsearch instance.

-- CPU: Used to parse incoming events, index incoming events, search metadata .
+- CPU: Used to parse incoming events, index incoming events, search metadata.
 As monitored bandwidth (and the amount of overall data/events) increases, a greater amount of CPU will be required.
 - RAM: Used for Logstash , Elasticsearch, and disk cache for Lucene.
 The amount of available RAM will directly impact search speeds and reliability.
 - Disk: Used for storage of indexed metadata.
 A larger amount of storage allows for a longer retention period.
 It is typically recommended to retain no more than 30 days of hot ES indices.